 My friend Pin from Zone 1 Creative in the UK is amazing, we still keep in touch and talk about marketing, website development and everything digital.
 He created my old company’s website Active Pay Per Click, which I’m still proud of.

-Dan Siepen is another great guy in Melbourne who is the co-founder of Growth Hackers Australia and Coder Academy.
+Dan Siepen is another great guy in Melbourne who is the organizer of Growth Hackers Sydney.
 He’s an incredible developer and entrepreneur who hosts Australia largest marketing networks across Australia.

 I was privileged to talk at Growth Hackers Sydney in July on PPC and how to turn $1 into $4.